 How should I go about building a career in STEM?

-After the panel discussion, the execs had a chance to chat to the girls in small groups.
-Conversations overhead included lots of chat about top vloggers (with Jo meeting a fellow Zoella superfan), discovering shared love for all things anime, and heated conversations about everyone’s favourite app.
+After the panel discussion, the execs had a chance to chat with the girls in small groups.
+Conversations overhead included lots of chat about top vloggers (with Jo meeting a fellow Zoella superfan), discovering a shared love for all things anime, and heated conversations about everyone’s favourite app.

 Quote of the day?
 “I can’t believe what you’ve achieved already – it makes me feel like I’ve got so much catching up to do!” (overheard being said by one of the Girlguiding leaders about OB Exec Katrine).